asyereal/asyereal.github.io/README.md

 ### Pioneering the future of education.
 A subsidiary of [TahfizLab](https://TahfizLab.com)
 ## [RealEdu](https://pioneersmtnp.github.io/renderer/index.html "Our Site")
-- Eases access to education eBooks
+- Eases access to education e-books
-- Unifying textbook sources under one platform
+- Unifying e-textbook sources under one platform